Bridging the Gap in Digital Maturity Models

 The Current State of Digital Maturity Models

 Maturity frameworks have evolved from foundational models such as CMM and COBIT to diversified, domain-specific digital maturity frameworks.
-A systematic literature review (ISPIM Innovation Conference, June 2020) found that strategy and business layers dominate model design, while explicit Implementation & Migration guidance appears in only 1 of 23 models—highlighting a structural bias toward vision over execution.
-Most models describe sequential digital maturity levels or a digital maturity scale, but rarely offer guidance on how to progress from one stage to the next.
+The pattern remains consistent: strategic alignment is well-covered, while implementation mechanics are under-specified.
+A systematic literature review (ISPIM Innovation Conference, June 2020) found explicit Implementation & Migration guidance in only 1 of 23 models.

 Why organizations use DMMs